nextcord/nextcord/docs/intents.rst

 Where'd my members go?
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Due to an :ref:`API change <intents_member_cache>` Discord is now forcing developers who want member caching to explicitly opt-in to it.
+Due to an :ref:`API change <intents_member_cache>` Discord is now forcing developers who want member caching to explicitly opt in to it.
 This is a Discord mandated change and there is no way to bypass it.
 To get members back, you have to explicitly enable the :ref:`members privileged intent <privileged_intents>` and change the :attr:`Intents.members` attribute to true.

 For example: